 Each month the Principal shall provide the Executive Director with a financial report for activity fund accounts.
 On or before July 25, following the end of the fiscal year, the Principal shall submit to the Executive Director an annual financial report for those accounts.

+Definition of District Activity Funds

+Non-student generated funds collected at the school level to be used for operating costs.
+Operating costs are the expenses which are related to the operation of a District, or to the operation of a device, component, or a piece of equipment or facility.
+They are the cost or resources used by a District just to maintain its existence.1

+Funds carry over at year end subject to board policy.

 FISCAL MANAGEMENT DU04.312

 (Continued)